mgraupe/hdf5Manager/README.md

 ##Built

-The graphical user interface is built in `Qt 4 Designer`.
+The graphical user interface is built in `Qt Designer` (Version 4.8.6).
 The interface file is generated with
 	* pyuic4 hdf5_manager.ui -o hdf5_manager.py
 And the `Data Manager itself is started with
 	* python h5_manager.py